nahidath/MyFoodApp/README.md

 # MyFoodApp
-My own version of food app
+My own version of food app.
+This project was made with React Native and Expo.

 ## Description
 This is a food app that allows you to search for recipes and add them to your favorites.
 You can also search for recipes by ingredients.